charlax/professional-programming/README.md

     - Logs are basically the same as events
     - A standard logging format is good enough
 - [Logging - OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html)
+- [The Audit Log Wall of Shame](https://audit-logs.tax/): list of vendors that don’t prioritize high-quality, widely-available audit logs for security and operations teams.

 #### Error/exception handling